rei/rei-cedar-docs/docs/release-notes/deprecated/README.md

 ## Cedar Components

+### Vue2 Cedar component library

+Cedar is moving to Vue3!
+After deprecation removal, Cedar Vue2 assets will be made available via the "REI-Cedar-Vue2" repo and NPM package.

 ### CdrCta

 The functionality of CdrCta has been merged into [CdrButton](../../components/buttons).
 See [the release notes](../summer-2020/#cdrcta-deprecated-and-merged-with-cdrbutton) for migration steps.